'The Life That Follows' Disarming IEDs In Iraq

 "You would show up and the loved ones would already be picking up bodies or pieces of bodies and they're already loading the destroyed car onto a flatbed, and it's bad enough that you're out there doing this but they're getting in the way of you doing your job," he says.
 "We could be there for 10 minutes.
 Because the longer you're there, the more chance you have to get shot at or have a mortar dropped on your head.
 So you get out as quickly as you can."

-In his memoir, The Long Walk, Castner chronicles his three tours in Iraq and the life that followed when he returned home as a different man, unable to forget what he saw or experienced in Iraq.
+In his memoir, The Long Walk, which is currently being adapted as an opera for the American Lyric Theater, Castner chronicles his three tours in Iraq and the life that followed when he returned home as a different man, unable to forget what he saw or experienced in Iraq.
 He describes his experiences as "Crazy" — a term that is often repeated in the book.

 "You don't want to be a caricature of yourself but that's what it felt like I was turning into," he says.
 "And I needed a word [for it].
 And if you're nauseous, you know you're about to throw up and if you have a headache, that's called pain.
 But I had a physical symptom that I didn't have a name for. ...
 So 'Crazy' was the best way to describe it."